Leave in Denmark

 Holiday Leave in Denmark

-Denmark rolled out a new holiday act on September 1, 2020, changing the holiday year to run from September 1 to August 31.
+Denmark rolled out a new holiday act on September 1, 2020, changing the holiday year from September 1 to August 31.
 Employees are entitled to 5 weeks' paid leave (25 days), of which three can be used consecutively between May 1 and September 30.
-Employees earn 2.08 paid holidays for every month worked and can spend them in the same holiday year or no later than December 30 in the following year.
+Employees earn 2.08 paid holidays for every month worked and can spend them in the same holiday year or no later than December 31 of the following year.

-Regardless of how many paid vacation days someone has accrued, everyone has the right to take up to 5 weeks' holiday per holiday year.
+Regardless of how many paid vacation days someone has accrued, everyone has the right to take up to 5 weeks holiday per year.

 Public holidays